 A Message from the Chief

-Between 2001 and 2009, overall crime rates have fallen by 31% in our city.
-That equates to 11,000 fewer crimes per year.
-Crimes against persons such as murder, rape, robbery and aggravated assault have fallen by 28%.
-Property type crimes, such as burglary, larceny, auto theft, and arson have decreased by nearly 32%.
+Between 2001 and 2013, overall crime rates fell by 28% in our city.
+That equates to nearly 10,000 fewer crimes per year.
+Crimes against persons such as murder, rape, robbery and aggravated assault have fallen by 39.5%.
+Property type crimes, such as burglary, larceny, auto theft, and arson have decreased by nearly 26%.
 Needless to say we have a much safer city today than in years past as a result of our focused policing philosophy, gang eradication efforts and an incredible amount of involvement and support from our community.

 Our job is not done, however, and we must not become complacent.
 The war on crime can never be won; it must be continually fought.
 Police can’t do it alone.
 We rely on the public to partner with us to reduce crime by taking preventative steps and by reporting suspicious activity and wanted suspects to our Department and to Crime Stoppers.

 The Fresno Police Department is also committed to improving safety on our roadways.
-Between 2002 and 2009, traffic collisions resulting in an injury decreased by 40%, while the number of people killed in traffic collisions fell by 52%.
-In 2002, 52 people lost their lives in traffic collisions as compared to 25 fatalities in 2009.
-During this seven year period, 127 fewer families had to bury a loved one due to a traffic collision in our city.
+Between 2002 and 2013, traffic collisions resulting in an injury decreased by 39%, while the number of people killed in traffic collisions fell by 42%.
+In 2002, 52 people lost their lives in traffic collisions as compared to 30 fatalities in 2013.

 As Chief, I assure you that the Fresno Police Department will continue to provide the highest level of dedication and service to our community while keeping you and your loved ones safe.

 Fresno Police Chief's Foundation